 Meanwhile, San Carlos, where the GI of Paraje Altamira is located, has seen the most activity in recent times, with areas such as La Consulta, where you will find many wineries jostling for position.
-However, regions such as El Cepillo and Los Indios, are becoming more well known and are both in the process of obtaining Geographical Indication status.
-To understand the wines of this area of the Uco Valley, an ideal flight could include, Aluvional Paraje Altamira by Familia Zuccardi, Teho Grand Cru Les Cailloux Malbec 2014, La Consulta, Alta Vista Single Vineyard Temis, El Cepillo and Doña Paula Los Indios Parcel, a very complete family postcard of the Malbec clan of San Carlos.
+However, regions such as Pampa El Cepillo (GI since 2019) and Los Indios, are becoming more well known.
+To understand the wines of this area of the Uco Valley, an ideal flight could include, Aluvional Paraje Altamira by Familia Zuccardi, Teho Grand Cru Les Cailloux Malbec, La Consulta, Alta Vista Single Vineyard Temis, El Cepillo and Doña Paula Los Indios Parcel, a very complete family postcard of the Malbec clan of San Carlos.

 Our cousin in the north